Counter-Strike: Global Offensive cooldowns and bans are non-negotiable and cannot be removed or reduced by Steam Support.

 Your current cooldown level can be determined by the length of the last cooldown you have received:

 An Overwatch ban will be issued to any account that is convicted for cheating or abusive behavior by Counter-Strike: Global Offensive's Overwatch system.
-More information about the Overwatch system can be found in the CS:GO Overwatch FAQ.
+More information about the Overwatch system can be found in the CS:GO Overwatch help article.

 GSLT (Game Server Login Token) bans will be issued to server operators offering false inventories and/or profiles as a free or paid service via mods on their servers.
-More information about GSLT bans can be found in the GSLT ban FAQ.
+More information about GSLT bans can be found in the GSLT ban help article.